HeleusCore/Heleus.Website/wwwroot/markdown/index/heleus.md

 Validated Heleus Core services generate the Heleus Coin as a compensation.
 And the more successfull a service is, the more Heleus Coins it generates.
-And we also let the users participate in this process as a certain amount of the generated Heleus Coins goes the users of service.
-And the users can use the Heleus Coins to buy premium content or subscriptions for this or another service.
-And the Heleus Coin is valid in every Heleus Core service, it is not coupled to one service.
+And we also let the users participate in this process as a certain amount of the generated Heleus Coins go to the users of the service.
+And the users can use the Heleus Coins to buy premium content or subscriptions for this or another service as the Heleus Coin is valid in every Heleus Core service, it is not coupled to one service.